-Minnesota State Statute 216B.164, subdivision 4 requires cooperatives to purchase all energy and capacity made available by an interconnected PURPA QF having 40-kW or more, capacity, and pay the PURPA QF the cooperative’s full avoided capacity and energy cost.
+Minnesota State Statute 216B.164, subdivision 4 requires cooperatives to purchase all energy and capacity made available by an interconnected PURPA QF having capacity of 40-kW or more and pay the PURPA QF the cooperative’s full avoided capacity and energy cost.

 If you have questions regarding PURPA QF rates and purchase agreements, please email: email@example.com

 Please remember, your first call should be to your local distribution cooperative.